SANJANACM14/project-demo/README.md

 # project-demo
-i=This is my first repository
+This is my first repository